ELJoOker2004/ELJoOker2004.github.io/_posts/2025-04-25-Yaoguai Aswan CTF Finals.md

 There can't be a prime __n__

-And this is actually a known wrong RSA implementation .
+And this is actually a known wrong RSA implementation.
 With that info alone, we can calculate __d__ as follows

 ![](/assets/img/posts/2025-04-25-Yaoguai%20Aswan%20CTF%20Finals/18.png)